CONNECT-Solution/CONNECT/Product/Production/Services/DirectCore/README.md

 is that the Destination HISP sends an MDN Processed notification upon successful receipt, decryption and trust validation of a Direct message, that Processed MDN arrives in the Source's HISP's external email server.
 The Processed MDN is handled in the same manner as any other incoming message and ultimately arrives at the local HISP Direct gateway.
-As part of the CONNECT 4.4 release, CONNECT Direct supports receiving and sending dispatched MDNs and also Failed Delivery Status Notifications (DSNs).
+As of the CONNECT 4.4 release, CONNECT Direct supports receiving and sending dispatched MDNs and also Failed Delivery Status Notifications (DSNs).
 The dispatched MDNs are sent when the Direct mail sender requests for a delivery notification.
 This is in addition to the default processed MDN, which is required per the Applicability Statement for Secure Health Transport.
 The Dispatched MDN and Failed DSN are handled in the same manner as any other incoming messages and ultimately arrives in the local HISP Direct Gateway.
 The MDNs and DSNs are exchanged between the two HISP Direct Gateways and are not visible to the edge client.
 As part of the Quality Of Service (QOS) enhancement, a custom notification is sent to the edge client after a successful delivery or failed delivery or no response from the Destination HISP within a specified time limit by the Message Monitoring module.
 The Message Monitoring Module utilizes the MDNs/DSNs received and also the message sent time to calculate and notify the edge client about the status of the direct message sent out.
 The external poller also calls the Message Monitoring module to track and monitor outgoing Direct emails and sends out an notification to the edge client based on outcome of the email delivery.

 A second Edge Protocol, SOAP, is available.
 It behaves the same way as other CONNECT adapters.
 A URL endpoint is provisioned in the CONNECT gateway